Dr-D12345/Statici/README.md

 ## Usage
 _Why should you even use this_

 The purpose of this library is to provide a way to render client side javascripts requests on the server to reduce load time.
-Giving the benefit of static delivery with dynamic data.This package is primarily for vanila html projects with a mild to low update frequency and has not been tested on rapid updating projects.
+Giving the benefit of static delivery with dynamic data.
+This package is primarily for vanila html projects with a mild to low update frequency and has not been tested on rapid updating projects.

 **Give all scripts that are to be run and removed the attribute 'statici="true"'**